top of page

 drawing of new search bar with tabs for tripaneer

-Competitor analysis showed that successful travel platforms prioritize intent-based entry points over exhaustive filtering.
-Users respond better when choice is structured progressively rather than presented all at once.
+Competitor analysis showed that users respond better when choice is structured progressively rather than presented all at once.

 cmpetitor research for tripaneer search expe